PhilRunninger/vim-robots/README.md

 Start a game with the `:Robots` command.

-Your player is indicated by the green circle.
-Robots are pink squares, and the junk piles are orange triangles.
-Your colors may vary, depending on your Vim colorscheme and/or terminal color settings.
+Your player is the circle.
+Robots are squares, and the junk piles are triangles. *Your colors will vary, depending on your Vim colorscheme and/or terminal color settings.* Your objective is to get all the robots to crash into each or a junk pile, while avoiding capture, so you can advance to the next round.

+### Movement
-Move your player around the screen with these keys:
+Move your player around the screen with these keys.

 Main Keyboard | Number Keypad | Direction
 ---|---|---